 Designmuseum Danmark, the biggest design library in Scandinavia, was established in the early 20th century and is dedicated to Danish design and crafts.
 In the museum you can see the designs of legends like Arne Jacobsen, Kaare Klint and Jacob Jensen.
 The museum has a collection of furniture built in the country throughout the 20th century along with rare Chinese and German porcelain articles, ceramics, fabrics and glass artefacts.

 The Designmuseum is accommodated in Frederick's Hospital that dates back to 1757 and is itself a building of interest.
 Along with historic designs, the place houses modern and contemporary art, industrial designs and also has a library that holds more than 1000 journals.
 The small auditorium of the museum can accommodate 120 people and is used for lectures, seminars and concerts.
 If you are visiting the city in time for a show by Copenhagen Philharmonic, don’t miss out on watching the show in the Designmuseum auditorium.
+Also, visit the popular attractions in the city by following Copenhagen itinerary 2 days.

 - Other Contact detailed : +45 20751999